Hello, you pie-loving humans. I’m here with another pie. This one is slightly different. This Butterscotch Pumpkin Pie

 - Pinch ground cloves

 - Preheat oven to 350 degrees F. Place the crumbs and salt in a medium bowl.
-Pour in the butter and mix until the gingersnap crumbs are moist.
+Pour in the melted butter and mix until the gingersnap crumbs are moist.
 Transfer to 14-inch x 5-inch tart pan, 9-inch tart pan or 9-inch pie dish.
 Press the crumbs firmly and evenly until they line the bottom and sides of the pan or dish.
 Bake until slightly darker in color and mostly firm to the touch, about 5 minutes.
 Allow the crust to cool completely before adding the filling.

 - Pour the filling into the prepared crust.
 Carefully transfer to the oven and bake until just set, about 35 to 40 minutes.
 Turn the oven off and open the oven door.
 I do this to avoid the top from cracking.
 Keep the pie in the oven for an additional 10 minutes and then remove it from the oven.
 I like to let it cool in a warm place, so near the oven is good!

 - Cool the pie until room temperature, about 3 hours.
 Serve with whipped cream.